JMorr4/Physics-A-Level/Contents/Module 3/Imaging and Signalling.md

 - **X-rays** and **gamma rays** knock electrons out of their orbits, causing **ionisation**
 - Loud sounds make things vibrate

 Since waves carry energy away, the source of the wave loses energy.
-Waves have many aspects that can be difficult to remember:
+Waves have many key terms that can be difficult to remember:
 - **Displacement** - How far a point on the wave has moved from its undisturbed position
 - **Amplitude** - The maximum displacement
 - **Wavelength** - The length of one wave